ciernialab/Wenderski_RNAseq_Paired_End_2020/README.md

 Log outputs number of input reads, trimmed, and surviving reads in the trim_log_samplename.

-It uses TruSeq3-PE.fa (comes wiht Trimmomatic download).
+It uses TruSeq3-PE.fa (comes with Trimmomatic download).

 The path is set in bash_profile with $ADAPTERS
 To check the content of the file: